 Learning to create a career in the arts.

-Students attending Crafting a Life in the Arts heard from alumnae working in the arts and came away with advice, strategies, connections, and inspiration.
+Students attending Crafting a Life in the Arts heard from alums working in the arts and came away with advice, strategies, connections and inspiration.

 By Sasha Nyary

 Sara-Ann Yong ’18 came to Mount Holyoke College as a biology major.
 She was also interested in architectural studies, so she took some studio art classes, and that’s where she found her passion.

 Still, Yong wasn’t sure how she might parlay that passion into a career in the arts, until she attended a half-day conference for students of all majors who are exploring just that challenge.

 Now in its sixth year, Crafting a Life in the Arts connects students with alums working in the world of the arts.
 It allows students to ask questions, network, and strategize career options in art museums, theater, film, music, dance, architecture, studio art, art history, and creative writing.

 “It was good to have the opportunity to talk to alums who’ve gone through what we’re going through, and to see where they ended up,” Yong said.
 She is now planning to go to graduate school for architecture.

 Crafting a Life in the Arts gives students a feeling of legitimacy in pursuing their passion because they hear from professionals in the field how they did it, said James Coleman, professor of dance and chair of the Five College dance department.
 Coleman also directs the InterArts Council, which co-hosts the event with the Career Development Center.
 This year’s Crafting a Life in the Arts occurred on Saturday, February 6, to a packed audience in Pratt Hall’s McCulloch Auditorium.